CsterKuroi/hello-fabric-sdk-node/marbles.md

 ### 1. Download Marbles
 We need to download marbles to your local system.
+- Run the following command:

 	```
 	git clone https://github.com/IBM-Blockchain/marbles.git --depth 1
 	cd marbles
 	```

+- Great I'll meet you at step 2.
 <a name="getnetwork"></a>

 ### 2. Get a Network